f-droid/fdroid-website/_docs/FAQ_-_Client.md

 others do, or ignore it because few others have discovered it yet?
 Is this a sensible way to decide whether something is useful to you or not?
 Perhaps you should just try it.

+Some [stats](https://fdroid.gitlab.io/metrics/) are published from the main servers, excluding mirrors.
+Since client version 2.0 these stats are used to display the "Most downloaded" list in the Discover screen, sorted by their last update.

 ### How can I send or setup the F-Droid app using NFC or Android Beam?